Editor's Note: This is a guest post from Edem Kumodzi, former senior consultant at Andela Ghana.

 Crossover is by far the network that pays the best salaries.
 But.
 Be ready for the level of pressure that comes with it.
-The interview process is extremely hard (think Google and Facebook type of interview).
-Not promising anything, but I'm might write a follow-up post on how to pass the interview process.
+The interview process is extremely hard (think Google- and Facebook-type of interview).

-There are opportunities for software engineers, quality assurance, site reliability engineers, cloud engineers, product managers and people in data analytics and data scientists.
+There are opportunities for software engineers, quality assurance, site reliability engineers, cloud engineers, product managers, data analysts and data scientists.
 I know nine people who are working for Crossover in Ghana.
 One of them is a chief software architect.

 It is fairly new but I've heard some good things about it.
 Turing is only for software developers looking to work for American companies.

 Related Article: 10 Best tech companies to work for in Nigeria